mavryk-network/mavryk-protocol/docs/developer/contributing-adding-a-new-opam-dependency.rst

 - You test, review, etc. the code.
 - You merge the opam repository MR.
 - You make sure the commit hash has been preserved by merging (no squashing, no merge-commits)
-- You assign the Octez MR to margebot.
+- You assign the Mavkit MR to margebot.